Max Schmeling: Schmeling in his later years

 Schmeling became a successful mink, chicken, and tobacco farmer in the early 1950s.
 Towards the end of the decade, after multiple meetings with The Coca-Cola Company's offices in Germany, Schmeling became the face of 'Cocacolonization' and Coca-Cola's reentry into Germany.
 Before long, he owned his own bottling plant and held an executive's position within the company.
 Schmeling helped bring vending machines into use in Germany.

-He became friends with Joe Louis and, although they were never close, he assisted his former rival financially in his later years, eventually financing his funeral in 1981.
+He became friends with Joe Louis and he assisted his former rival financially in his later years, eventually financing his funeral in 1981.

+During a LA times interview in the 1980s rising tennis star Steffi Graf asked Schmeling how he maintained his popularity.
+Schmeling replied, stating that ‘I told her that a smile doesn’t cost anything and your fans won’t forget it.
+And, most important, to keep both feet on the ground.’

+In 1996 a stadium was opened in Berlin which was named in Schmeling’s honor titled the Max-Schmeling-Halle arena the opening ceremony took place on December 14, 1996 with Schmeling in attendance for the event.

 His wife of 54 years, the Czech-born actress Anny Ondra, died in 1987.
 In 1992, he was inducted into the International Boxing Hall of Fame.
 His autobiography, Max Schmeling: An Autobiography, was published in 1994.
 He lived his remaining years as a wealthy man and avid boxing fan, dying on 2 February 2005, at the age of 99.
+There was a memorial held in Schmeling’s honor following his death which was attended by many important German figures.

+There is a memorial stone located in front of the house where Schmeling was born in Klein Luckow.

 In 2010, a bronze statue of Schmeling was erected in Hollenstedt.